unitreign/loomi-android/README.md

 ### Run

-1. Open this `published-ready` folder in Android Studio.
+1. Open this `loomi` folder in Android Studio.
 2. Wait for Gradle sync to finish.
 3. Run the `app` module on an emulator or device.